The effect of the use of Mexidol during the "therapeutic window" of ischemic stroke on the effectiveness of intravenous thrombolytic therapy

 Place of publication:

-The purpose of the study is to assess the influence of intravenous administration of Mexidol during the “therapeutic window” on the effectiveness of intravenous thrombolytic therapy (TLT).
+The aim of the study was to evaluate the effect of intravenous mexidol administration during the "therapeutic window" on the effectiveness of intravenous thrombolytic therapy (TLT).
 Patients and methods.
-A retrospective study includes 123 patients with an ischemic stroke (AI) who conducted intravenous TLT in the conditions of the vascular centers of the Republic of Tatarstan.
-To assess the dynamics of neurological status, they used the scale of the severity of the National Institute of Health (National Stroke Scale (Nihss).
-Depending on the initial severity of the neurological deficiency, all patients were divided into three subgroups: with mild severity (Lee) and an assessment by NIHSS at admission <8 points; with moderate severity (si) - with an assessment> 8 and <16 points; With heavy AI (TI) - with an assessment> 16 points.
-X -ray computed tomography was performed by all patients at the time of admission, 24 hours after the TLT, as well as with a deterioration in the condition.
-Results.
-The use of Mexidol at the prehospital stage, followed by TLT in patients with AI positively affects the regression of neurological deficiency, regardless of the severity of the disease.
-Reliable differences in the degree of regression of the neurological deficiency according to NIHSS 24 hours and 10 days after receipt of patients with TI who were introduced by Mexidol at the prehospital stage were revealed and who did not receive this drug before the implementation of TLT.
-The use of Mexidol before TLT promotes greater regression of neurological deficiency.
-A lower frequency of development of hemorrhagic transformations has been established in patients who received Mexidol at the prehospital stage, in comparison with patients who did not use this drug.
+The retrospective study included 123 patients with ischemic stroke (IS) who underwent intravenous TLT in the vascular centers of the Republic of Tatarstan.
+To assess the dynamics of the neurological status, the National Institutes of Health Stroke Scale (NIHSS) was used.
+Depending on the initial severity of neurological deficit, all patients were divided into three subgroups: with mild IS (MI) and an NIHSS score of <8 points upon admission Results.
+The use of mexidol at the prehospital stage followed by thrombolytic therapy in patients with ischemic stroke has a positive effect on the regression of neurological deficit, regardless of the severity of the disease.
+Significant differences were found in the degree of regression of neurological deficit according to NIHSS 24 hours and 10 days after admission in patients with ischemic stroke who were administered mexidol at the prehospital stage and who did not receive this drug before thrombolytic therapy.
+The use of mexidol before thrombolytic therapy contributes to greater regression of neurological deficit.
+A lower incidence of hemorrhagic transformations was found in patients who received mexidol at the prehospital stage compared to patients who did not use this drug.
 Conclusion.
-The data obtained demonstrate the positive effect of Mexidol on the effectiveness and safety of TLT in patients with AI.
-Keywords: ethylmethylhydroxypyridine succinate; intravenous thrombolytic therapy; ischemic stroke; Neuroprotective therapy.
+The obtained data demonstrate a positive effect of mexidol on the efficacy and safety of thrombolytic therapy in patients with ischemic stroke.
+Key words: ethyl methylhydroxypyridine succinate; intravenous thrombolytic therapy; ischemic stroke; neuroprotective therapy.

 Source of photos and images Shutterstock.com